darthjee/darthjee/README.md

 ## Hi there 👋 [![Fernando Favini profile views](https://u8views.com/api/v1/github/profiles/3843066/views/day-week-month-total-count.svg)](https://u8views.com/github/darthjee)
+### Who am I
 I am Fernando, in summary, a Developer.

+Software developer with a restless mind and an insatiable curiosity.
+I'm passionate about diving deep into system internals, constantly experimenting with new tech to craft creative solutions, primarily in but not limited to Ruby on Rails.

+---
 - 🔭 I’m playing with:
   ```
   - [Disease spread simulation](https://github.com/darthjee/plague_inc/)